cassina/harmonic-ui/CONTRIBUTE.md

 ### Link to a local project

-To create an `npm` link to your local `harmonic-ui`, run the following in the root directory:
+To create an `npm` link to your local `harmonic-ui`, execute the following command in the root directory:

 ```bash
 npm link
 ```

-If you already have an app where you want to test components, run the following in your app’s root directory:
+If you already have an app where you want to test components, execute the following command in your app's root directory:

 ```bash
 npm link harmonic-ui
 ```

-Or You can create a new app with next.js with:
+Alternatively, you can create a new app with Next.js by following these steps:

 ```bash
 npx create-next-app@latest